DevopsArtFactory/goployer/README.md

 ## Requirements
 * You have to create a load balancer and target groups of it which deployer attach a new autoscaling group to.
-* If you want to setup loadbalancer and target group in terraform, then please check this [link](https://devops-art-factory.gitbook.io/devops-workshop/terraform/terraform-resource/computing/elb-+-ec2).
+* If you want to setup loadbalancer and target group with terraform, then please check this [devopsart workshop](https://devops-art-factory.gitbook.io/devops-workshop/terraform/terraform-resource/computing/elb-+-ec2).
 * Please understand how deployer really deploys application before applying to the real environment.
 <br>